FournetRobin/ProjetDRAXAM/README.md

 ## Contributing
 Contributeurs : Dorian SERVE, Robin FOURNET, Alexandre MONIER.

-"Contributions are what make the open source community such an amazing place to be learn, inspire, and create.
-Any contributions you make are greatly appreciated."
+<i>"Contributions are what make the open source community such an amazing place to be learn, inspire, and create.
+Any contributions you make are greatly appreciated."</i>

 ## Licence
 Distributed under the GNU General Public License v3.0.
 See [LICENSE]() for more information (cf. [Choose an open source license](https://choosealicense.com/)).